-Holohan Law have an established track record in this specialised area of law.
-We act for a wide variety of businesses offering advice on all aspects of licensing law.
+Holohan Lane LLP has an established track record in this specialised area of law.
+We act for a wide variety of businesses, offering advice on all aspects of licensing law.

-The areas of advice we cover include new licences, transfers of existing licences, renewals, sale and purchase of licensed premises as well as:
+This area of law also includes new licences, transfers of existing licences, renewals, sale and purchase of licensed premises as well as:

 - Ad interim applications.